sfhansen/mse246_project/reports/final_report.md

 Prior to model building, we explored the data to detect patterns that may provide signal for models of loan default.
 Because we first aimed to build binary response models of default probability, we excluded "Exempt" loans from our exploratory analysis.
-When we fit survival models (*see Cox Proportional Hazards Models section*), "Exempt" loans are reintroduced into the population under consideration as right-censored observations. **All patterns observed in the data for this section cannot be assumed when "Exempt" observations are included.** Subsequently, we examined the relationship between default rates and the predictor variables, including `Business Type`, `Loan Amount`, `NAICS Code`, and `Subprogram Type`, among others.
+When we fit survival models (see *Cox proportional hazards models section*), "Exempt" loans were reintroduced into the population under consideration as right-censored observations.
+Thus, all patterns from exploratory data analysis apply to paid and  defaulted loans, not "Exempt" ones.
+Subsequently, we examined the relationship between default rates and the predictor variables, including `Business Type`, `Loan Amount`, `NAICS Code`, and `Subprogram Type`, among others.

 Further, we collected additional predictor variables such as monthly `GDP`, `Crime Rate`, and `Unemployment Rate` by State, as well as macroeconomic predictors such as monthly measures of the `S&P 500`, `Consumer Price Index`, and 14 other volatility market indices.

+Importantly, time-indexed data were joined on each loan's approval date.
+For example, when we discuss the crime rate associated with a given loan, we mean the crime rate at the time the loan was approved.
+Thus, these quantities are known and fixed for a given loan at its approval date (see *Feature Engineering* section for further details).

 ##Default Rate vs. Business Type

 First, we examined the relationship between default rate and `Business Type` by loan approval year.
-As shown on the plot below, we observe an interaction effect between these three features, such that default rates spiked for loans that were approved around the Great Recession (approximately 2006- 2009).
+As shown on the plot below, we observe an interaction effect between these three features, such that default rates spiked for loans that were approved around the Great Recession (approximately 2007-2009).
 Further, the different trajectories of the 3 curves implies the "Individual" `Business Type` suffered greater default rates than corporations and partnerships.
 Although corporations constitute a greater share of the data set,